osm-search/Nominatim/docs/admin/Faq.md

 ### nominatim UPDATE failed: ERROR: buffer 179261 is not owned by resource owner Portal

 Several users [reported this](https://github.com/openstreetmap/Nominatim/issues/1168) during the initial import of the database.
-It's something Postgresql internal Nominatim doesn't control.
-And Postgresql forums suggest it's threading related but definitely some kind of crash of a process.
+It's something PostgreSQL internal Nominatim doesn't control.
+And PostgreSQL forums suggest it's threading related but definitely some kind of crash of a process.
 Users reported either rebooting the server, different hardware or just trying the import again worked.

 ### The website shows: "Could not get word tokens"